 Working closely with the City of Cambridge (City), the Massachusetts Department of Transportation (MassDOT), the MBTA, and Boston Properties (BP), the Cambridge Redevelopment Authority (CRA) has created a mechanism and governance structure for funding public transit to serve the growing Kendall Square district.
 This Kendall Square Transit Enhancement Program (KSTEP) grew out of the Massachusetts Environmental Protection Act (MEPA) review process for the amendment of the Kendall Square Urban Renewal Plan (KSURP).
 As the amendment provides additional development rights within the MXD District of Kendall Square, the KSTEP program is an important mitigation component of the 2015 Environmental Impact Report (EIR), which preceded the approval of the KSURP Amendment 10, MXD Zoning and IDCP documents.
 In that EIR, KSTEP is a measurable way to translate the estimates of new transit ridership by the new development into a strategy to improve the capacity of transit to serve that projected increase.
 The KSTEP can also be considered a value capture mechanism that creates a financial support link between the additional private development value created by the presence of a significant public transit investment that is the Red Line subway and MBTA bus systems.

-The program began with an initial $6 million fund for investment in local transit improvements to the MBTA or other operators, such as the EZ Ride shuttle, that produce a measurable improvement in transit access to Kendall Square.
-It is expected that the projects to receive investment from KSTEP will be informed by the outcome of the Kendall Square Mobility Task Force planning effort, facilitated by MassDOT and the City.
-An additional $3 million payment from Boston Properties to the KSTEP fund was received upon issuance of the 145 Broadway building permit in March of 2017, followed by a $3 million dollar match from the CRA.
+The program began with an initial $6 million of funding for investment in local transit improvements to the MBTA or other operators, such as the EZ Ride shuttle, that produce a measurable improvement in transit access to Kendall Square.
+It is expected that the projects which will receive investment from KSTEP will be informed by the recent final report of the Kendall Square Mobility Task Force planning effort, facilitated by MassDOT and the City.
+The first $3 million payment from Boston Properties to the KSTEP fund was received upon issuance of the 145 Broadway building permit in March of 2017, followed by a $3 million dollar match from the CRA.
 The CRA has discussed the expansion of the program with other property owners anticipating new development in Kendall Square.

 About The Cambridge Center Master Plan 1979-2015

 The Kendall Square Urban Renewal Plan (KSURP) includes a major urban mixed-use project on a 24-acre site within the 42-acre Kendall Square Urban Renewal Area, directly across the Charles River from downtown Boston.
 The Cambridge Redevelopment Authority (CRA) assembled properties, prepared the site for development, and constructed public improvements.
-Through a public competition, the CRA selected Boston Properties as the master developer that continues to facilitate development.
+Through a public competition, the CRA selected Boston Properties as the master developer, and continues to facilitate development today.

 The Master Plan provides for over 4 million square feet (as of December 21, 2015) of new development in 19+ buildings across three development blocks.
 The project accommodates a wide range of complementary uses: first-class office space and biotechnology laboratory space; hotel and retail space; more than 150,000 square feet of major public open space, parks, and plazas; and future residential buildings opening in 2018 and beyond.